 Applications to Earth System Science graduate programs must be received by the deadline of Tuesday, December 1 by 5 p.m.
 PST in order to be considered for 2021-22 admission cycle.
 Applications will open in mid-September.

-Applicants to the Knight-Hennessy Scholars program must apply to that program by October 7, and apply separately to the Department of Earth System Science by December 1.
+Applicants to the Knight-Hennessy Scholars program must apply to that program by Wednesday, October 14, 2020 at 1:00 pm Pacific Time, and apply separately to the Department of Earth System Science by December 1.

 Electronic Stanford Graduate Application